MOEAFramework/MOEAFramework/docs/sensitivityAnalysis.md

 ## Controllability Analysis

 In our original sensitivity analysis study, we compared algorithms based on their attainment, efficiency, and controllability.
-These values are computed using the `Analysis` tool.
+These values are computed using the `MetricsAnalysis` tool.

 <!-- bash:examples/org/moeaframework/examples/experiment/sensitivity.sh [36:43] -->